17 tips for shopping at Primark

 As we've mentioned, Primark attracts quite the crowd.
 So it's inevitable that it will get busy at peak times – and we mean really busy.

 This is pretty easy to counter simply by shopping at more unusual times.
-Stay clear of weekends and Thursday evenings as the stores are likely to be particularly busy at these times.
+Stay clear of weekends when stores are likely to be particularly busy.

 You can enjoy the calm before the storm by shopping early in the morning.